MichelleSoon (1)

 “I’m beginning to appreciate the knowledge that can come from having consistent mini talks, as opposed to once-in-a-while, heavy and long talks about the topic.
 It has helped us to reduce the initial awkwardness that comes from just mentioning the word ‘sex’,” she observed.

-“It’s okay to say that we don’t have all the answers,” said Michelle, adding that this is also a good opportunity to model the process of inquiry, which can cultivate in children skills such as research and critical thinking.
+“It’s okay to say that we don’t have all the answers,” said Michelle, adding that this is also a good opportunity to model the process of enquiry, which can cultivate in children skills such as research and critical thinking.

 “Sex is such a beautiful thing; it’s not supposed to be boring.”